 – They paint the stripes on bumblebees and design the patterns on butterflies.
 Awesome.

 – Male fairies are called Sparrowmen.
+(I love that name!)
 They look like elves with wings with acorn hats.
 When you see an elf with wings and an acorn hat, that’s a Sparrowman.
 Really.

 Points of Attraction

-– They sometime use buttons as stepping-stones to lead the fairies to your fairy house.
+– These wee creatures sometimes use buttons as stepping-stones to lead the fairies to your fairy house.
 If you do use buttons, please don’t relay on your fairy to keep them in place.
 Instead, use our Mini Patio Mix Kit.
 It’s easy and fun to use.

 – Create a wee leaf-plate for the “fairy offering” to help lure them into your garden.
 Fairies eat fruit, vegetables, seeds, nuts and bread and I bet Cheesies.
 They probably like Cheesies.
 Place a wee snack as an offering and see if they take you up on it.

 – Fairies smell slightly like cinnamon.
-If you catch a whiff, there is a fairy nearby but not the fairies are still not edible.
+If you catch a whiff, there is a fairy nearby but, no, the fairies are not edible.

 – They use mint leaves as a toothbrush and pine needle combs.
 They use cotton balls as pillows and leaves as blankets.
 Fairies prefer the natural house and lean-to’s so they can go inside and see out the windows.